cabra-arretado/advent-of-code-2023/typescript/README.md

 # Advent of Code 2023 in TypeScript
-For now just trying to keep it simple :D
+For now, just trying to keep it simple :D

 ## To run
 `npm start <file_path>`